jgoodell/dyneav/README.md

 dyneav
 ======

-A module with an EAV class and a class that dynamically sets it attributes using the EAV class, the entities are URIs in my example but could be plain strings.
+A module with an EAV class and a class that dynamically sets its attributes using the EAV class, the entities are URIs in my example but could be plain strings.